 One tactic they use is to discredit the accident victim’s story.
 To do this, the representative from the insurance company might attempt to get you to give a verbal statement recounting what happened before and after the accident.
 They might also ask you questions about your doctor’s prognosis and treatment plan or simply ask how you are doing today.

 The more information they can gather from you, the higher their chances of refuting part or even all your claim.
 The good news is that when you work with a law firm that has experience dealing with insurance companies, you can feel secure knowing that you have a strong legal advocate on your side that will help you avoid making costly statements that could hurt your potential settlement.
 If the insurance companies refuse to offer the appropriate settlement amount for your personal injury claim, you may need to file a lawsuit to obtain the justice you deserve.
-Our experienced team of motorcycle accident lawyers and legal professionals at Stewart J. Guss, Attorneys at Law are ready to help you challenge the insurance company and fight for your right to the fair compensation you deserve.
+Our experienced team of motorcycle accident lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers are ready to help you challenge the insurance company and fight for your right to the fair compensation you deserve.

 Motorcycle Accidents Resulting From Negligence